junaidumbc/AbdulJunaid_data606/README.md

 ## Data Cleaning and Pre processing
 In the data cleaning and preprocessing stage, redundant columns that were not relevant to the model, such as County, Id, Lat, Long, region, and VIN, were removed, leaving around 14 relevant attributes.
 Missing values in the dataset were handled by applying imputation techniques such as filling categorical column missing values with the mode of their respective columns, bfill(), ffill() and numerical columns missing values with the mean of their respective columns.
 Additionally, duplicate records were removed from the dataset.
 To handle outliers in columns such as Odometer and Price, the Interquartile Range (IQR) technique was used.
 For categorical encoding, I have used label encoding to all categorical features so that the machine could understand the data.
-Data scaling was then applied using MinMaxScaler() as the data did not have a normal distribution and scaling was necessary to achieve a specific range, such as between 0 and 1
+Data scaling was then applied using MinMaxScaler() as the data did not have a normal distribution and scaling was necessary to achieve a specific range, such as between 0 and 1.

+## Exploratory Data Analysis
+Some of the Useful Insights from the Data and their Visualization can be found in the [Jupyter notebooks](https://github.com/junaidumbc/AbdulJunaid_data606/tree/main/src)
+* California State is Leading in the USED car market mainly because of Large Population, High cost of living, Diverse economy etc.
+* FORD Cars are more in number followed by Chevrolet, Toyota and Landrover, Morgn being least.
+* Cars made in 2017 and 2018 are in high numbers on the website for sale.
+* Gas is the Common fuel type used in Cars and electric being the Least and  Diesel type cars are most Expensive in price
+* Majority of the cars in the data set are of Four-wheel Drive (4WD) and they  are most Expensive in price.
+* SEDAN type Cars are more with 42.1% followed by SUV and bus being least and In terms of Cylinders types, 6 cylinders are more in numbers with almost 38.9% and 12 cylinders being the least.
+* Automatic type is the most popular transmission, with over 79% of used cars.
+Only a small percentage of used cars are manual type transmission , around 6%.
+* Majority of the cars listed on the website were listed their cars as Good with over 69% , follwed by excellent and like new.

 ## Modelling
 Before modelling, the dependent variable was selected as the PRICE column (Y), and the rest of the columns were selected as independent variables (X).
 The dataset was split into 70% training and 30% testing sets.
 Five supervised machine learning prediction models were used, namely: